tinusaur/guides/docs/hello-world/Installing-arduino-ide-windows.md

 ## Installing Arduino IDE

-1. Log on as Administrator.
+1. Log on Windows as Administrator.
 2. From the Arduino official website https://www.arduino.cc/en/Main/Software, download the Arduino IDE for your Windows version.
 3. Start the Arduino IDE.
 <!-- screenshot of Arduino IDE-->